Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Results

 \textbf{Self-Disclosure and Support-Receiving} Of 2,399 posts, 2,328 posts were followed by at least one responsive comment.
 The remaining 71 posts that did not receive any response were removed from the analyses.
 We quantify the amount of self-disclosure (independent variable) by aggregating the total number of personal information categories shared in each post.
 The dependent variable is calculated as the percentage of comments that successfully offer the same type of social support that the poster is pursuing.
 For instance, if the poster seeks informational support and there are 4 informational support-providing comments out of 8 comments, the calculated value will be 0.5.
 As both the independent variable and the dependent variable are continuous, we perform a linear regression for each support type (informational vs. emotional) independently.

 In terms of informational support, our results indicate that the amount of self-disclosure in a post and the receipt of matching support are statistically correlated ($p = 0.007$).
-Coefficients of the model indicate that for every one unit increase in the summation of personal information categories disclosed in a post, the percentage of matching received support was greater by 4.61\%.
+Coefficients of the model indicate that for every one-unit increase in the summation of personal information categories disclosed in a post, the percentage of matching received support was greater by 4.61\%.
 For emotional support, on the other hand, our predictor variable was found to be statistically insignificant ($p = 0.155$).

-\textbf{Self-Disclosure and User Engagement} Measurements for user engagement include submission scores, number of corresponding comments and unique commenters, comment lengths, and their sentiment scores.
-Descriptions of how we quantify these features are included below: \begin{itemize} \item \emph{submission scores}: A voting mechanism is a unique feature of Reddit that determines the visibility of posts \citep{horne2017identifying}; while upvotes work as a measurement of how many people approve of shared content, and thus, can move the content towards the top of the website, downvotes may nullify their effect.
-We calculate the submission score of a post by subtracting the number of downvotes from the number of upvotes. \item \emph{number of comments}: A total number of comments associated with each post, regardless of commenter ID, is calculated. \item \emph{number of unique commenters}: We count the number of non-overlapping commenters who reacted to a post. \item \emph{length of comments}: We calculate the average number of characters included in comments. \item \emph{sentiment scores}: By using the VADER algorithm \citep{hutto2014vader}, a sentiment analysis tool customized for social media, we measure the sentiment levels of the following comments.
-Among four sentiment components (positive, negative, neutral, and compound), we focus on a compound polarity score, as it represents an overall sentiment level normalized between -1 (extremely negative) and 1 (extremely positive).
-For each post, we aggregate compound scores of all associated comments and then average them as a final score. \end{itemize}
+\textbf{Self-Disclosure and User Engagement} Measurements for user engagement include submission scores, the number of corresponding comments and unique commenters, comment lengths, and sentiment scores.
+Descriptions of how we quantify these features are included below: \begin{itemize} \item \emph{submission scores}: We calculate the submission score of a post by subtracting the number of downvotes from the number of upvotes. \item \emph{number of comments}: A total number of comments associated with each post, regardless of commenter ID, is calculated. \item \emph{number of unique commenters}: We count the number of non-overlapping commenters who reacted to a post. \item \emph{length of comments}: We calculate the average number of characters included in comments. \item \emph{sentiment scores}: We use the VADER algorithm \citep{hutto2014vader} to retrieve a compound polarity score, where an overall sentiment level is normalized between -1 (extremely negative) and 1 (extremely positive).
+For each post, we aggregate compound scores of all associated comments and then average them as a final score.

-The mean values for each of the measurements are as follows: 25.91 (submission scores), 12.44 (number of comments), 8.24 (number of unique commenters), 435.09 (comment length), and 0.207 (sentiment scores).